adazarz/adazarz/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning Python.
+- 🌱 Knowledge of Python and SQL.
 - 📫 How to reach me: zarzyckiadam@tutanota.com